 PHOTO: Bernard Ollis and Anne Smith working on a series of Bernard's etchings in Anne Smith's etching studio.

-Bernard Ollis is Director of the National Art School, Sydney.
+Bernard Ollis was Director of the National Art School, Sydney for 12 years.

 Born in Bath, England, Ollis is a graduate of Cardiff College of Art and Design, Wales, and received his Master of Art (Painting) from the Royal College of Art, London.